contao/docs/docs/dev/getting-started/hooks.md

 The following more complex example shows how to customize the personal data update procedure of your members.
-Assume you have an external service, against which the personal data of members need to be kept in sync, whenever a member change their personal data.
+Assume you have an external service, against which the personal data of members need to be kept in sync, whenever a member changes their personal data.
 The _Personal data_ module of Contao provides a [updatePersonalData][updatePersonaldataHook] hook which will be triggered when, as the name of the hook suggests, a member updates their personal data via this module.